jrmhaig/Bakery/README.md

 Press and hold button number 5 for five seconds to write the image to the SD card.
 The progress will be written on the display.

+## Images

+Images (and only images) should be stored in the directory

+    /home/pi/images

+zipped up with:

+    gzip image.img

+so that the file has a `.img.gz` extension.

+Note that images provided by distributions may be packaged up in various forms, such as tar, tar.gz and zip.
+None of these will work so you will need to unpack them and gzip the image.

 ## Limitations

 * /dev/sda is not checked to exist.